PiRogueToolSuite/piroguetoolsuite.github.io/content/blog/Monthly report #49 - 2026-05/index.md

 Documenting the project is key in its usability.
 We are continuously documenting the different tools and features we develop and build new learning materials to facilitate skills development.

 #### This month
-We have started implementing a new format for our documentation based on [Docusaurus](https://docusaurus.io/).
-This step will make Pirogue ToolSuite documentation better sorted, organised and straight to the point where the information you would read would be easily accessible.

-#### Next month
-We will continue to improve the project documentation to accurately reflect ongoing changes and updates.
-#### This month

 We have continued working on the migration of our documentation to Docusaurus.
 Progress is being made, but the scope of this migration is significantly larger than what can be handled as a side task alongside the rest of the project activities.
 The documentation work requires dedicated time and focused effort to be done properly, and we will need to plan for that explicitly in the coming months.